Gaussian Splashing: Direct Volumetric Rendering Underwater: Appendix

-the algorithm from ~\cite{kerbl3Dgaussians} achieves accelerated training ($\sim$ mins) and lends itself to real-time novel view synthesis.
+Fortunately, a recent (non-neural) radiance field method, 3D Gaussian Splatting (3DGS)~\cite{kerbl3Dgaussians}, emerges as an alternative that, we argue, is intrinsically more suitable for adaptation to underwater scenes.
+Briefly, 3DGS represents the scene via a finite set of anisotropic 3D Gaussians, augmented with opacity and color information.
+Importantly, the algorithm from ~\cite{kerbl3Dgaussians} achieves accelerated training ($\sim$ mins) and lends itself to real-time novel view synthesis.
 As with most computer-vision methods, however, 3DGS does not readily work on underwater scenes.
 To fill this gap, we proposed a new method, called \emph{Gaussian Splashing}, which is an adaptation of 3DGS specific to underwater scenes, and yet its speed is on par with 3DGS. \emph{The key insight behind the proposed approach is that the entire underwater image formation formulation can be integrated seamlessly into the 3DGS data representation and the 3DGS rendering pipeline.
-Consequently, we were able to implement our new algorithm, by its entirety, in CUDA, without having to resort to external (\ie, non-CUDA) computations.
-In turn, this facilitates a smoother backpropagation process and lets the method achieve state-of-the-art performance with minimal rendering time, establishing it as the fastest in this domain. }
+Consequently, we were able to implement our new algorithm, in its entirety, in CUDA, without having to resort to external (\ie, non-CUDA) computations.
+In turn, this facilitates a smoother backpropagation process and lets the method achieve state-of-the-art performance with minimal rendering time, establishing it as the fastest in this domain. } Moreover, unlike several recent methods, which try, and often fail, to estimate medium parameters directly (\eg, via an expensive neural net), we are able to recover those parameters by feeding the Sea-thru image formation model~\cite{akkaynak2018revised} with our estimated depth maps.
+Our main contributions are: